open/close all folders

-- Wynne in Dragon Age: Origins if the player wishes.
+- Wynne can be this to the Warden if the player wishes.
 Verges on a parent/child relationship with a mage protagonist.

 - In Freefall, Florence explains to Helix that space is unforgiving and he must learn from Sam, who has been there before, and ask Florence whenever he doesn't understand why Sam is doing something.
 Sam finds it briefly cool to be a mentor before he realizes that it could also be Florence assigning him a watchdog.

-- Lord Frey from Alfdis And Gunnora seems to be something of a mentor to young Alfdis.
+- Lord Frey from Alfdis & Gunnora seems to be something of a mentor to young Alfdis.